Tutorial: llmChat SwiftUI

 }

-To allow your app to accept SSE stream, replace this line:
+To allow your app to accept SSE stream, replace the following line in the request builder:

 request.setValue("application/*", forHTTPHeaderField: "Accept")